Wild mushrooms are best cooked simply: sauteed with a little butter, seasoned with just salt and pepper and a sprinkling of fresh parsley.

 Don’t wash them: if they soak up water, they will become soggy and shrink to nothing in cooking.

 Wild mushrooms are clean beasts with just a little soil or pines, or sand on them; there are obviously no pesticides or nasty stuff on the wild things.

 Cooking wild mushrooms: simply does it

-They will release juice, or not – depending how wet the weather they grew in.
-You can’t ascribe a feature like this to polytunnel-grown strawberries, can you?
-If they are rather wet, wait till the juices are re-absorbed and then finish it off simply and elegantly: with just a touch of crème fraiche and a sprinkling of parsley.
+If they are rather wet, cook them longer until the juices are re-absorbed.
+And then finish the dish off simply and elegantly: with just a touch of crème fraiche and a sprinkling of parsley.

 It’s a starter fit for a king’s feast: fresh, raw porcini (cep) wild mushrooms, thinly sliced and barely seasoned with fine salt, finer olive oil and a feather of best Parmesan.

 Also seasonal, pan-fried guinea fowl breast with fresh wild mushrooms is the epitome of an autumnal dish.

 Chanterelles or girolles, the former more precise as derived from the Latin name of the species, are the little sunny autumnal pots of flavour.
 No fuss cooking, serve them on toast for an amazing treat.

 More mushroom side dish recipes